Sequential Fair Allocation: Achieving the Optimal Envy-Efficiency Tradeoff Curve: Preliminaries

 \textbf{Limitations and Extensions}: The assumption that latent types $\Theta$ are finite is common in decision-making settings, as in practice, the set of possible types is approximated from historical data.
 One limiting assumption is that in the online setting, the principal only knows the number of individuals from one location at a time.
 In reality the principal could have some additional information about future locations, e.g. via calling ahead, that could be incorporated in deciding an allocation.
-Our algorithmic approach naturally incorporates such additional information.
+Our algorithmic approach naturally incorporates such additional information. {Additionally we assume a distinct set of individuals across each round, and consider the rounds $t$ as fixed and distinct locations.}